Kristi Kote

-Kristi Kote (born 26 September 1998) is an Albanian professional footballer who plays as a central midfielder for Trepça.
+Kristi Kote (born 26 September 1998) is an Albanian professional footballer who plays as a central midfielder for Istogu.

 Career

 Fushë Kosova

 On 4 February 2024, Kote signed for Fushë Kosova of the Football Superleague of Kosovo.

 Trepça

 On 29 December 2024, Kote signed for Trepça of the First Football League of Kosovo.

 Personal life

 His younger brother Gjergji Kote is also a professional footballer and currently plays for Partizani.